Updated March 25, 2025

 PSW course takers gain knowledge about creating a welcoming and secure environment for all clients, including those exhibiting responsive behaviours, being at risk for injury, and/or needing end-of-life care, throughout the course of the program.

-In Ontario, a large number of public and private schools provide full-time and part-time Personal Support Worker (PSW) courses and diploma programs that provide you with the skills you need to start a fulfilling career as a PSW.
+In Ontario, a large number of public and private schools provide full-time and part-time Personal Support Worker (PSW) courses and diploma programs, including a PSW training program that provides you with the skills you need to start a fulfilling career as a PSW.
 The approved Ontario Colleges on this list, which are spread out across the province's cities, provide PSW programs that can be finished in 24 to 29 weeks.
-PSW program usually comprises 285 hours of detailed classroom instruction and 355 hours of clinical placement which includes being supervised by an instructor doing the practical work in the community and institutions.
+PSW programs usually comprise 285 hours of detailed classroom instruction and 355 hours of clinical placement, which includes being supervised by an instructor doing the practical work in the community and institutions.

 Currently, Canadian students can join a PSW course in Ontario for around $4,000.
 International students can expect to pay around $17,500 for the course.
 Additional costs include books and supplies.
 For the most up-to-date costs, make sure to visit college websites.